Vaccination rollout in Surrey

 The COVID vaccine is progressing well in Surrey, with qualifying unpaid carers now invited to make a vaccination appointment.

-The vaccination programme is now starting to invite everyone aged 45 or over, but carers of any age qualify:
+The vaccination programme is now starting to invite everyone aged 18 or over (or you’ll be 18 before 1st July), from 18th June, but adult carers of any age qualify:

 The government also published new guidance on the vaccination of carers in March.

 If you haven’t already, please ensure that you are registered with your GP as a carer.
 It’s a good idea for all carers anyway, but even more important now.

 If you’re aged 18 upwards, you’ll now qualify by age anyway, so expect your GP to be in touch or book direct: see more details below.

 Two paths to vaccination

 Via the national booking system

 If you’re aged 18 or more, you will receive a letter from NHS England inviting you to book for a vaccine through the NHS’s national booking system.
 That letter will explain how to book, but if you are aged 18 upwards or a qualifying carer, you can make an appointment without a letter now.
 Many carers who don’t receive carers allowance will also qualify; make sure you’re flagged as a carer with your GP, so you are invited for your vaccination.
 Find out how on our GP page here.
 You can also book direct yourself (details below).